 Unsubscribing from an Observable

-We need to unsubscribe to close the observable when we no longer require it.
-If not it may lead to memory leak & Performance degradation.
+We must unsubscribe to close the observable when we no longer require it.
+If not, it may lead to memory leak & Performance degradation.

 To Unsubscribe from an observable, we need to call the Unsubscribe()